AnyBody/ammr/Docs/Scaling/lesson1.md

 proportionally to its length.
 To use this law you must change the scaling parameter to be \_SCALING_UNIFORM\_.

 In the previous section we showed how this can be done.
-Please now load the model and have a look at the Model View window.
+Please do so, then load the model and have a look at the Model View window.
 Notice that the body size did not change from the standard scaling version.
 This is because the default values for segment masses and sizes in this file are the same as the standard values.